SPDUK/emailserver/README.md

 CVC: Any 3 digit number

 Step 3: Your credits have now been added to the account, the number in the navbar will add 5 to your account linked to Google

+step 4: Click the + button and enter info into the form, emails must be real emails and click next

+step5: Review the inputs, make sure everything is OK, then click send survey

+step 6: the email has been sent! (might go to spam folder, if you want to check)